-Botulism, Latin for ‘sausage disease,’ was first recognized in 1735 as a form of food-poisoning in German sausages.
+Botulism, Latin for ‘sausage disease,’ was first recognised in 1735 as a form of food-poisoning in German sausages.
 It is caused by Clostridium botulinum, which produce a neurotoxin that is the most poisonous natural substance known (and has even been developed as a biological weapon).

 Fortunately, C. botulinum is usually quietly domiciled in soil, streams, and lakes, and ventures into the food-chain only on occasion.
 It is typically found in canned foods where the bacteria propagate at their leisure, using their toxin to breakdown energy supplies.

 Proper food preparation (i.e., heat) can destroy the toxin.
 But if it is not destroyed, even low doses can produce double-vision, difficulty breathing, and even paralysis.
 Infants are particularly susceptible to C. botulinum infection, as the internal flora and acidic content of their intestines is undeveloped.
 (Honey is a common transmission pathway for infants, and should be avoided.)